Nudgee Beach, Queensland: History

 The name Nudgee comes from the Yuggera word in the Yugarabul dialect, nardha meaning place of ducks, from nar meaning duck and dha meaning place.Nudgee Beach Provisional School opened on 1 April 1926.
-In 1946 it became Nudgee Beach State School.
+In 1946, it became Nudgee Beach State School in the former Woolooman State School building which was relocated to Nudgee Beach.
 It closed on 25 March 1988.
-In 1989 the school reopened as Nudgee Beach Field Study Centre.
-In 1992 it was renamed Nudgee Beach Environmental Education Centre.
+In 1989, the school building reopened as Nudgee Beach Field Study Centre.
+In 1992, it was renamed Nudgee Beach Environmental Education Centre.